IvyMaina/IvyMaina/README.md

-I am a Computer Engineering graduate student with a research-driven interest in applying technology to humanitarian outcomes, ethical AI governance, and evidence-based social policy.
-My work sits at the intersection of data, human vulnerability, and responsible innovation.
+Computer Science graduate and Master's student with experience in cybersecurity and technology systems.
+Interested in AI governance, AI security, and how institutions can safely govern increasingly capable AI systems.
+Particularly interested in the intersection of technical security, international governance, and emerging economies.

 Current focuses
 - Humanitarian modelling: poverty, food security, and educational inequality